Horslips: First album

 In October 1972, Horslips went to Longfield House in County Tipperary and recorded their first album, Happy to Meet – Sorry to Part, in the Rolling Stones Mobile Studio.
 On this first album the melodies were mostly traditional.
 Jim Lockhart was on keyboards and gradually mastered other instruments including uilleann pipes.
 Eamon Carr was on drums, including the Irish bodhrán.
 Happy To Meet, Sorry To Part was the fastest-selling album for eight years in Ireland.
 The sleeve was an elaborate concertina-shaped fold-out design.

 The Táin

 The Abbey Theatre in Dublin asked the band to provide the background for a stage adaptation of "The Táin".
 They leapt at the opportunity.
 "Táin Bó Cúailnge" (The Cattle-Raid of Cooley) is a tenth-century story written in Old and Middle Irish.
 It tells of an ancient war between Ulster and Connacht.
 The Táin was released in 1973 and had more original material alongside the traditional tunes, and greater emphasis on rock.
-In the same year a single, "Dearg Doom", went to number one in Germany.
+In the same year a single, "Dearg Doom", became popular in Germany.